nochinator/Dynamic-live-architecture/README.md

 So now we can train towards a desired value, but how do we know if two neurons should be connected or not?
-Well, we could just say that every neuron is connected, but then we would form too many connections, so we have a positioning system and only neurons that are nearby can connect.
+Well, we could just say that every neuron is connected, but then we would form too many connections, so we have a positioning system where only neurons that are nearby can connect.

 #### Moving Neurons Around

 Now that neurons can only connect to nearby neurons, it only makes sense that neurons can move around to form complex structures and adapt the structure of the network.
 To do this, we get the direction of every connection, and both of the neurons connected are pulled together.
-This is done for every neuron so after normalizing weights.
+This is done for every neuron after normalizing weights.

 #### Addressing the delayed reaction problems